coding-fever12/digital-scavenger/riddle3.md

-I am a creature of the night, with eyes that see in the dark.
+In the shadows, I take flight, with eyes that pierce the night.
-My presence is a warning, a sign of a mark.
+A symbol of a darkened sight, in Wednesday’s world, I’m a familiar sight.
 Who am I?